retrocomputacion/retrobbs/readme.md

 ```
 (You can replace _ramdisk_ by any valid name of your choice)

-Next you have to mount your new RAMdisk:
+Next you have to mount your new RAM disk:

 ```
 sudo mount -t tmpfs -o rw,size=1M tmpfs /mnt/ramdisk
 ```
-Here the "1M" means the RAMdisk will have a size of 1 Megabyte, this is more than enough for current use by the BBS, but this can change in the future.
+Here the "1M" means the RAM disk will have a size of 1 Megabyte, this is more than enough for current use by the BBS, but this can change in the future.

 To make this change permanent you'll need to add the previous command to your fstab file.